These pages are protected by

 polymer on earth first observed by Anselme Payen.

-Matthias Jakob Schleiden (Hamburg
+Matthias Jakob Schleiden (Hamburg 1804 -

 Frankfurt-am-Main 1881) publishes his "Beiträge zur

 Phytogenesis" in Müller's archives, an important

 contribution to understanding the genesis of plant

 tissues.
 He observes nucleoli but misinterprets their

 nuclei (which he named "cytoblasts").
-Theodor
+Theodor Schwann

 animal tissues but correctly emphasizes that "cells are

 organisms and entire animals and plants aggregates of

 these organisms arranged according to definite laws."

 1838 Ehrenberg's Die

 Infusionstierchen als vollkommene Organismen

 separates what he later named bacteria from other

 micro-organisms, seeing them as "complete organisms", with

 all organs found in higher organisms.

 1838 Robert Remak suggests that nerve fiber and

 nerve cell are joined.

-1838 Lecanu suggests that "hématosine" (hemoglobin)
+1838 Lecanu suggests that "hématosine"

 1838 Theodor Schwann describes the myelin-forming